Manikranth/Notes/Terraform/Notes.md

 ```

-This create the 5 ec2 with the same name Terraform to slove this we use **counf.index**
+This creates the five ec2 with the same name Terraform.
+To solve this, we use **count.index**
 **Count Index:**

  ```hcl